 The trail departs the paved sidewalk, meandering northeast through a forest of fragrant balsam fir.
 The trail’s surface is rocky and rooty, running through alternate stands of fir and open, grassy expanses of wildflowers and wild berries.
 The trail rolls elevation over Hallback Mountain, following yellow trail blazes and descending to the park’s restaurant at 4 miles, completing the hike.

 More Mount Mitchell hiking adventures

 Up for more mileage at this ultra-scenic park?
-Explore the ridge line of the Black Mountains on Mount Mitchell’s Deep Gap Trail, rolling elevation to Mount Craig and Big Tom, Mt Mitchell’s closest neighbors.
-Or hike the Balsam Nature Trail through a lush, high-elevation forest near the Mitchell summit.
+Explore the ridge line of the Black Mountains on the Deep Gap Trail, rolling elevation to Mount Craig and Big Tom, Mt Mitchell’s closest neighbors.
+Or hike the Balsam Nature Trail through a lush, high-elevation forest near the mountain’s summit.

-Free parking is available at Mount Mitchell State Park, located north of Asheville on the Blue Ridge Parkway at MP 355.
+Free parking is available at the trailhead, located north of Asheville on the Blue Ridge Parkway at MP 355.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)